 About

-My name is Anna Halgash (she/her/hers) and I am a public historian based in Boston, Massachusetts, USA.
-I recently obtained my Public History M.A. degree and Digital Humanities Certificate in 2023 at Northeastern University.
+My name is Anna Halgash, and I am a public historian based in Boston, Massachusetts, USA.
+I have a Public History M.A. degree and Digital Humanities Certificate from Northeastern University and a B.A. degree (magna cum laude, with honors in English) in both History and English from The College of Wooster.

 css.php